-In August 2023, G.B Group Corporation's Board of Directors approved reserving a total of up to 15,561 common shares of its authorized capital for awards under the Restricted Stock Plan for participants, which will be in effect for the 2023-2024 period.
+In August 2023, the Board of Directors of G.B.
+Group Corporation approved to reserve a total of up to 15,561 shares of its authorized common shares to be awarded under the Restricted Stock Plan for participants, which will be in effect for the 2024-2023 period.

-In August 2022, the Board of Directors of G.B Group Corporation approved reserving a total of up to 12,351 common shares of its authorized capital to vest under the Restricted Stock Plan for participants, which will be in effect for the 2023-2024 period.
+In August 2022, the Board of Directors of G.B.
+Group Corporation approved reserving a total of up to 12,351 common shares of its authorized capital to be awarded under the Restricted Stock Plan for participants, which will be in effect for the 2024-2023 period.

-The number of shares to be awarded will be determined annually by the Compensation Committee of the Board of Directors of G.B.
+The number of shares to be vested will be determined annually by the Compensation Committee of the Board of Directors of G.B.
 Group Corporation based on the performance of the Bank and the participants.

-Shares granted to participants are awarded at the average price of the Panama Stock Exchange for the month prior to the award.
+Shares vested to participants are awarded at the average price on the Panama Stock Exchange for the month prior to the award.

-Once the restricted shares are granted, the participant will be able to dispose of them as follows: 50% after the first year and 50% in the second year.
+Once the restricted shares are vested, the participant may dispose of them as follows: 50% as of the first year and 50% as of the second year.